 Don’t like vinaigrette you could use one of these as a dressing:

 Beuree Noisette with Breadcrumbs

-To make – Melt 85 grams (3 oz) of butter in a pan and cook until it turns a golden brown colour.
-Add 4 – 5 teaspoons toasted breadcrumbs, ½ – 1 teaspoon fresh lemon juice, season with salt to taste and pour over the leeks.
+To make - Melt 85 grams (3 oz) of butter in a pan and cook until it turns a golden brown color.
+Add 4 – 5 teaspoons toasted breadcrumbs, ½ - 1 teaspoon fresh lemon juice, season with salt to taste, and pour over the leeks.

-Gribiche sauce is a French cold egg sauce, it’s made by emulsifying hard boiled egg yolks, mustard and a neutral flavoured oil.
-After the sauce is made finely chopped pickled cucumbers, capers and fresh herbs are mixed in.
+Gribiche sauce is a French cold egg sauce, it’s made by emulsifying hard-boiled egg yolks, mustard, and neutral-flavored oil.
+After the sauce is made finely chopped pickled cucumbers, capers, and fresh herbs are mixed in.

 Yes, you can but, it’s not the best option.
-The best method it to blanch before freezing, this will lock in flavour, nutrients and colour.
+The best method is to blanch before freezing, this will lock in flavor, nutrients, and color.

-I do hope that you try this easy French leek recipe!
+I do hope that you try this easy poireaux vinaigrette recipe!
 If you do please come back and leave a comment below and tell me how it went.

 Poireaux Vinaigrette (Leek Vinaigrette)